sjentsch/lsjDocs/Ch13/Ch13_ANOVA_04.rst

 interpretation.

-Although many statistics text books suggest η² as the default effect size measure in ANOVA, there’s an interesting `blog post
+Although many statistics text books suggest η² as the default effect size measure in ANOVA, there is an interesting `blog post
 <https://daniellakens.blogspot.com.au/2015/06/why-you-should-use-omega-squared.html>`__
 by Daniel Lakens suggesting that eta-squared is perhaps not the best measure of effect size in real world data analysis, because it can be a biased estimator.